Shoulder Osteoarthritis (Degenerative Arthritis of the Shoulder)

 Who Gets Shoulder Osteoarthritis?

-Osteoarthritis most often occurs in people who are over the age of 50.
+Osteoarthritis most often occurs in people who are over age 50.
 In younger people, osteoarthritis can result from an injury or trauma, such as a fractured or dislocated shoulder.
 This is known as posttraumatic arthritis.
 Osteoarthritis may also be hereditary.

 What Are the Symptoms of Shoulder Osteoarthritis?